The power of unentanglement without destructive interference

 When there are more than two provers, we establish \emph{prover compression} for \StoqMAk{} by stoquastizing the well-known product test.
 This technique allows one to ``compress'' any $\StoqMAk{}$ protocol to a $\StoqMAtwo{}$ protocol while preserving the \emph{constant} gap: \begin{theorem}[Prover compression for \StoqMAk{} up to a quadratic gap loss, informal version of \Cref{thm:stoq-k-to-2}] Let $k(n)$ be a polynomially bounded integer-valued function satisfying that $k(n) > 2$.
 Let $\epsilon(n)$ and $\Delta(n)$ be functions such that $0 \leq \epsilon(n) < 1/2$ and $\Delta(n) > 0$.
 Then the following inclusion holds:

 \end{theorem}

 When the completeness error $\epsilon(n)$ is \emph{negligible}, combining prover compression with parallel repetition for \StoqMAtwo{} (\Cref{thm:StoqMAk-w-parallel-repetition-loss}, more specifically \Cref{corr:error-reduction-StoqMAk-negl}) yields prover compression \emph{without} any gap loss, and thus achieves a promise gap exponentially close to $1/2$:\footnote{One subtlety behind \Cref{thm:StoqMAk-in-StoqMAtwo} concerns the dyadic truncation error, as explained in \Cref{footnote:dyadic-truncation-error}, which may prevent perfect completeness being preserved in the resulting \StoqMAtwo{} verification circuit.
-Nevertheless, together with parallel repetition for \StoqMAtwo{} (\Cref{thm:StoqMAk-w-parallel-repetition-loss}), we can simply choose $\lambda=1/2$, carry out the remaining construction, and amplify the promise gap later.} \begin{corollary}[Prover compression for $\StoqMAk_{1-\negl}$] Let $k(n)$ be a polynomially bounded integer-valued function satisfying that $k(n) > 2$.
+Nevertheless, together with parallel repetition for \StoqMAtwo{} (\Cref{thm:StoqMAk-w-parallel-repetition-loss}), we can simply choose $\lambda=1/2$, carry out the remaining construction, and amplify the promise gap later.} \begin{corollary}[Prover compression for $\StoqMAk_{1-\negl}$] Let $k(n)$ be a polynomially bounded integer-valued function satisfying $k(n) > 2$.
 Let $\epsilon(n)$ be a negligible non-negative function, and let $\Delta(n)$ be a positive function that is at least $1/\poly(n)$.
-Then there exist polynomially bounded integer-valued functions $r(n)$ and $q(n)$ such that
+Then the following bounds hold: \begin{enumerate}[label={\upshape(\arabic*)}] \item There exist polynomially bounded integer-valued functions $r(n)$ and $q(n)$ such that